Justin-Tan/Justin-Tan.github.io/_posts/2020-06-22-Latent-variable-models-in-JAX.md

 ## 2.1.
 Defining the IW-ELBO

 First we need a way to get the importance-weighted ELBO terms that appear in the Russian roulette estimator.
-This part is a lighter version of the full discussion in the [post about the importance-weighted ELBO]({% post_url 2020-06-20-Intuitive-Importance-Weighted-ELBO-Bounds%}).
-We'll start off with the most `numpy`-like part of the code, defining convenience functions to evaluate the log-density of a diagonal-covariance Gaussian and to sample from a diagonal Gaussian using reparameterization.
+This part is a modified version of the full discussion in an [earlier post about the importance-weighted ELBO]({% post_url 2020-06-20-Intuitive-Importance-Weighted-ELBO-Bounds%}).
+We'll start off with the most `numpy`/`torch`-like part of the code, defining convenience functions to evaluate the log-density of a diagonal-covariance Gaussian and to sample from a diagonal Gaussian using reparameterization.

 {% highlight python %}
 import jax as jnp